andyofori/mentalmath.pro/README.md

 ## Description
 Have this app act as your school math teacher.

-It is a mental math program that throws random addition equations at you to solve, while its countdown timer keeps you on your toes.
+Mental Math Pro is a mental math program that helps improve your mental math skills.
+With random addition equations and a countdown timer, you'll be able to sharpen your skills in no time.
+Try Mental Math Pro today.